-- Arrival and Departure - Students are to arrive at school no earlier than 7:00 a.m. and report to the cafeteria for breakfast or 0 to the commons until 7:15 a.m. otherwise.
+- Arrival and Departure - Students are to arrive at school no earlier than 7:00 a.m.
+Doors to the building will be opened at 7:10 a.m., earlier in the event of inclement weather conditions, and report to the cafeteria for breakfast or to their designated gymnasium.
 Students are to be out of the building by 3:00 p.m. each day.
-Exceptions to these times are athletic practices or other extracurricular activity practice.
+Exceptions to these times are athletic practices or other extracurricular activity practices.
 There may also be periods of time during the school year where the facility is opened earlier, those situations will be determined as deemed necessary by administration. - Lunch - HMS has a closed lunch period.
-Checking a student out for lunch counts against his/her classroom 0 attendance. - Absences - Parents will be held responsible for contacting the school by telephone or personal visit within 24 0 hours of the absence.
+Checking a student out for lunch counts against his/her classroom attendance. - Absences - Parents will be held responsible for contacting the school by telephone or personal visit within 24 hours of the absence.
 Call: 554-2251 and leave your message with one of the office staff.
-Excessive absences may require a note from a physician. - School Messenger - HMS uses this computerized program to make telephone calls, emails and text messages in a 0 matter of minutes to our population.
+Excessive absences may require a note from a physician. - School Messenger - HMS uses this computerized program to make telephone calls, emails and text messages in a matter of minutes to our population.
 In order for this program to be successful, it is vital that the office has an accurate contact number at all times. - Change of Address or Telephone - Inform the main office of any address or telephone number changes immediately.
-The office must 0 maintain current information in the event of an emergency. - Parent-Teacher Conferences - Conferences will be conducted on the same dates with similar schedules for the elementary and 0 middle schools, with the high school being slightly different.
-Please refer to the district's school calendar for scheduled fall and spring conferences. - Telephone - Due to the overwhelming number of calls the office receives, we request that you please make all 0 arrangements with your child prior to school.
+The office must maintain current information in the event of an emergency. - Parent-Teacher Conferences - Conferences will be conducted on the same dates with similar schedules for the both middle schools.
+The elementary and high school may be slightly different.
+Please refer to the district's school calendar for scheduled fall and spring conferences. - Telephone - Due to the overwhelming number of calls the office receives, we request that you please make all arrangements with your child prior to school.
 In the event of an emergency, to be determined by the administration, it is possible that a message may be delivered to your child.
 HMS will not impede the educational process and call your child out of class to take a telephone call.